 Debut Album: Do Me a Kindness

-Do Me a Kindness is Brian’s first full-length solo album / CD.
+Do Me a Kindness is Brian’s first full-length, solo, debut album / CD.
 15 all-original compositions in an array of roots & classic rock styles, including folk rock, country, soul, rockabilly/swing, etc. Produced and arranged by Brian with legendary Atlanta producer Rob Gal.
-With lyrics clever & personal, yet heartfelt & accessible, Brian’s mastery of styles, wit and themes is fully on display.
+With lyrics clever & personal, yet heartfelt & accessible, Brian’s mastery of styles, wit, and themes is fully on display.

 Online Distribution info is TBA, but for a free advance copy just email Brian through the contact page.

 Here are some finished tracks from Brian’s album.
 All tracks are pure listening pleasure and suitable for the whole family.